Zaphod's Guide to Safely Consuming PGGB Plus

 7th order modulators are available for all DSD rates, but we have only plotted for DSD256, DSD512 and DSD1024.
 You can refer here for DSD128.
 7th order modulators are the 'Goldilocks' of PGGB modulators, they are better at removing quantization noise from the audible range (compared to 5th order modulators) without being too aggressive and are faster than 9th order modulators in terms of processing time.
 If processing time or ultrasonic noise is not a concern for your setup, it is still recommended to choose 9th order modulators.

-The quantization noise in most of the audible range remains below -325dB for the the 7th order DSD256 modulator and it can almost resolve a -301dB 6kHz signal.
+The quantization noise in most of the audible range remains below -325dB for the 7th order DSD256 modulator and it can almost resolve a -301dB 6kHz signal.
 The 7th order DSD512 modulator reduces the quantization noise in the audible band by another .
 25dB and the quantization noise remains below -350dB in the audible range.
 The 7th order DSD1024 modulator reduces the quantization noise in the audible band by another 30dB and the quantization noise remains below -380dB in the audible range.

 9th Order Modulators